 The funny thing is, O’Neill was 100% right.
 Kildare played very well on Sunday.
 Adam Tyrrell and Ben McCormack each kicked 0-3 from play causing Dublin serious problems at times.
 However, the score still read 0-26 0-11 after 70+ minutes of action.
 Dublin were too good.

 Compare that to Tyrone, last year’s All-Ireland finalists, who lost to Donegal on Saturday night in a result aptly described by Colm O’Rourke as a four-point hammering.
-Mickey Harte’s men done well to turn their form around with a style of play more attack focused that utilises the powerful Cathal McShane at full-forward, however, it was completely shut down by Declan Bonner’s side.
+Mickey Harte’s men did well to turn their form around with a style of play more attack focused that utilises the powerful Cathal McShane at full-forward, however, it was completely shut down by Declan Bonner’s side.
 Imagine what Dublin would do to them now.

 The return of James Horan to Mayo sparked huge excitement, not just out west but throughout the country.
 The man who pushed Dublin to the pin of their collar returns to the only team who has asked questions of them.
 An 18-year wait for a national title ends and all of a sudden talk intensifies that Mayo are back to stop the drive-for-five.